 - Visas show the employee is working there on business.
 There is a trail.

 - Don’t forget to outline who wears the cost of foreign exchange risk if the employee is paid in their home currency in the host location (or vice versa).

 - The importance of a year end tax equalisation or tax allocation calculation should not be underestimated.
 When done properly it can save time and heartache for all parties.

 - Remember that for the employee the move represents personal upheaval.
 If they are relocating family they are trying to balance the needs of other family members.
 Tax can become an unnecessary stress.

 - Communicate well and properly at all times in relation to tax costs.
 Employees do not appreciate unexpected costs at year end.

 - The process needs to be managed well.
 Often employers cover the cost of tax return preparation for the employee in the home and host location.

 - Work permits and immigration issues need to be considered carefully.
 Get quality professional advice.

-I regularly see that clients can panic slightly when they think about sending an employee abroad.
+We regularly see that clients can panic slightly when they think about sending an employee abroad.
 For many employers it is uncharted territory and even within international organisations many Tax Departments (and HR managers) are not familiar with the wide array of issues for consideration.
-My top three tips are:
+Our top three tips are: